Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 Apart from the bad user manual, I believe you will find this winch strong enough to withstand heavy jobs.

-This very winch has got both steel cable (M12) and synthetic rope (M12-S) version as well.
+This very winch has got both steel cable (M12) and synthetic rope (M12-S) versions as well.
 Both perform equally well.

 The M12 comes with 125’ steel rope, on the other hand, the M12-S comes with 100’ synthetic rope.
 Both are of good quality that is required for the heavy task.